ElementsProject/elements/doc/build-unix.md

 are based on BerkeleyDB 4.8.
 If you do not care about wallet compatibility, pass `--with-incompatible-bdb` to configure.

-See the section "Disable-wallet mode" to build Bitcoin Core without wallet.
+See the section "Disable-wallet mode" to build Elements without wallet.

 Optional: